 Run wild in the play area

-Not far from the visitor centre there's a huge play area where inquisitive minds can be let loose to play.
+Less than two minutes from the visitor centre there's a huge play area where inquisitive little minds can be let loose to play.
 Climb high on the wooden abbey, speed along on the zip-wire and spin round and round on the roundabout.
 Parents can keep an eye out from picnic tables dotted around, or come and join in with building a den.

 It's a monk's life at Swanley Grange